oroinc/documentation/commerce/cloud/support.rst

 Share Support Requests in Your Organization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To keep multiple people in your organization informed of the support requests and their progress, you may request Oro support to create you an Organization group and include the accounts that should have shared access to the tickets.
+To keep multiple people in your organization informed of support requests and their progress, you may request Oro support to create an Organization group and include the accounts that should have shared access to the tickets.

-Once the group is created, and one of the grouped accounts proceeds to the ticket creation, the new field is added to the request details where they can specify if the request should stay *private* or be *shared with the group*.
+Once the group is created, and one of the grouped accounts proceeds to the ticket creation, the new field will be added to the request details where they can specify if the request should stay *private* or be *shared with the group*.

 Mark the Ticket as Resolved
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^